-There’s a clean interface that makes good use of swipe gestures; support for Dark Mode; and a Unified Inbox that enables you to combine your inboxes from most providers (but not currently Exchange).
+There’s a clean, uncluttered interface that makes good use of swipe gestures; support for dark mode; and a Unified Inbox that enables you to combine your inboxes from most providers (but not currently Exchange).
 It’s ad-free and automatically blocks email trackers to help protect your privacy.

 Interface and features

 The app is very easy to set up, simple to use and very nice to spend time in.
-You can use Gmail, Apple Mail, Gmail Inbox or Microsoft Outlook keyboard shortcuts or Edison’s own ones, it’s easy to customise the swipe gestures and the support for Gmail aliases works very well – something that lets down some other Mac mail clients.
+You can use Gmail, Apple Mail, Gmail Inbox or Microsoft Outlook keyboard shortcuts or Edison’s own ones, it’s easy to customize the swipe gestures, you can create your own templates and the support for Gmail aliases works very well – something that lets down some other Mac mail clients.

 Messages that matter